• Skip to primary navigation

 carrot cake cookies

-INGREDIENTS FOR CARROT CAKE CUPCAKES
+INGREDIENTS FOR CARROT CAKE COOKIES

 • All purpose flour - regular unbleached all-purpose flour works just fine in this recipe to make cookies with a soft and chewy texture.
+For best results, use a kitchen scale to weigh your flour.

 • Spices - a fragrant blend of cinnamon, nutmeg and ginger is just right here!
 Carrot cake has a mild spice taste, and this blend suits these cookies perfectly.